Pickled Peppers, hot or sweet

 How to store jars

-I have to say that the ones that are stored in the refrigerator have retained more of their vibrant color as opposed to the ones that are in the basement.
+The ones stored in the refrigerator have retained more of their vibrant color than the ones in the basement or root cellar.

 Pro tips to ensure your success

--Depending of the heat of the peppers that you are canning, these peppers can be very hot!
-Keep in mind that in hot, dry years, the peppers will be hotter.
-Perhaps not for the faint of heart!
+-Depending on the heat of the peppers that you are canning, these peppers can be very hot!
+Remember that the peppers will be hotter in hot, dry years.
+Perhaps not for the faint of heart.

--A better way to reduce the heat level of your peppers is to only pickle green jalapenos.
+-A better way to reduce the heat level of your peppers is to pickle green jalapenos only.
 Orange and red jalapenos are older and will be hotter.
 Peppers that develop ribs (beige to brown stripes on the skin are said to be older and hotter.)

 -Using a Canning tool kit can save you from potential burns.

--This recipe is for Cold Packed Peppers.
-They can also be processed in a water bath canning pot, but I find they get soggy.
+This recipe is for Cold-Packed Peppers.
+They can also be processed in a canning pot, but they get soggy.

--I have done lots of testing on the storage of these peppers and find they are best stored in refrigerator.
+-We have done lots of testing on the storage of these peppers and found they are best stored in the refrigerator.

--Peppers are crispier when used within 6 months, or so.
+-Peppers are crispiest when used within six months or so.

 -Many varieties of peppers can be canned.
 Jalapenos, serranos, habaneros, banana, Hungarian wax, red hot cherry, and many others.